ItsJonQ/jonquach/src/posts/2019-01-14-naming-css-class-names.md

 ---

 P.S.
-You may have noticed I use camelCase for my class name examples.
+You may have noticed I use PascalCase for my class name examples.
 I have thoughts on this.
 Will write about this in a future blog post.
 Stay tuned!